zio/zio-quill/README.md

 Note that in this case the result query is nested.
 It's required since Quill is not aware of a query tree and cannot safely unnest it.
-This is different from the example above because infix starts with the query `infix"$q...` where its tree is already compiled
+This is different from the example above because infix starts with the query `sql"$q...` where its tree is already compiled

 ### Database functions